Youssef-Fawel/Product-Management-System/README.md

 Node.js: For creating the server and handling HTTP requests.

-HTML/CSS: For building the user interface and styling the application .
+HTML/CSS: For building the user interface and styling the application.

 JavaScript: For dynamic functionality, including form submissions, product filtering, and updating the product list without refreshing the page.

 JSON: For storing product data persistently in a file.